Comparison

 CapabilityVyre IDECursor

-PricingFree tier availableSubscription or credits-based
+PricingFree beta accessSubscription or credits-based

 CollaborationControlled, built-in team workflowsLimited or third-party integrations

-Setup time< 30 seconds5–10 minutes install + config
+Setup timeFast guided setup5–10 minutes install + config

 AI modelsMultiple providersCursor-integrated providers